 Mine disturbance and dewatering could require collection and diversion of groundwater and surface water during mining.
 As a result of these activities, there may be a reduction or an increase of surface water flows that could adversely affect the amount and quality of habitat for aquatic species.
 Dewatering of groundwater would pose the greatest risk to aquatic species in areas where an aquifer affected by mine-related groundwater drawdown is hydraulically connected to surface water.
+As required by RCT under TAC 12.146, surface water monitoring would be required to protect the quality and quantity of surface water resources.
+Baseline monitoring also would be required for mine-specific Probable Hydrologic Consequences determinations as part of this regulation for the purpose of protecting surface water.
+These requirements also would help minimize impacts to aquatic habitats.

 Drainages located within and downstream of active mine areas could have increased flow if they receive water discharged from the TPDES-regulated discharge points.
 Although runoff volumes may increase during mining, releases to rivers and streams would be controlled by the stormwater water control facilities onsite at mining operations.
 Discharges from temporary and permanent stormwater diversions would be monitored and controlled in terms of the volumes and water quality characteristics.
 Flow increases may occur below the TPDES outfalls, creating additional wetted habitat for aquatic species.

 The relative increase in habitat would depend on the stream channel configuration, base flow conditions, and the duration of discharge.
 Although the change in habitat cannot be quantified, it is likely that discharges would increase stream velocities.
+The TAC 12.146 regulation for protecting surface water quality and quantity also would apply to this impact issue.